 Our Experience Often Gives Our Clients an Advantage

-The Law Office of Carolyn Vandyk has successfully handled many DUI cases, including felonies involving severe injury and even death.
+Vandyk Law has successfully handled many DUI cases, including felonies involving severe injury and even death.
 We understand the prosecution’s experts and how they will testify.
 After a DUI arrest, we recommend contacting us immediately.
 We’ll set you up with one of our lead attorneys who will talk you through the process and tell you what to do.
 When you appear in court, it’s usually in your best interest to hire an accomplished DUI lawyer to stand by your side and fight for you.
 We will speak to the judge on your behalf and put your situation in its best light.

 Your Santa Rosa DUI Lawyers